 Consider private house

-In case your minimum age, unit type and policies are hindering you from owning your dream house, condominiums are a great alternative depending on your available funds.
+In the case your minimum age, unit type and policies are hindering you from owning your dream house, condominiums are a great alternative depending on your available funds.
 However, you should keep in mind that private properties often come with hidden costs like monthly maintenance fees and transportation costs, which might add up if public transportation is not easily accessible.

-However, if you think your preferred private property is located in an isolated location now, then lookout for upcoming projects and future government plans for the area so you will have an idea on how the vicinity may be equipped and valued at in the future.
+However, if you think your preferred private property is located in an isolated location now, then look out for upcoming projects and future government plans for the area so you will have an idea on how the vicinity may be equipped and valued at in the future.
 Try checking out PropertyGuru’s AreaInsider to scout through different areas in Singapore.

 Renting is another option

 We understand that purchasing a property can be overwhelming for a lot of people.
 It’s a long-term commitment that comes with a hefty price tag.
 This is why renting a place is another option.
 Another plus point of renting is that you can look for a place that is convenient for you – nearer to public transportation or located in the city.

 But, if you rent a home with friends or strangers, most people think that they will need to compromise on their privacy, but they’re wrong.
 Here are ways you can rent a place without sacrificing your privacy:

 - If you’re single or unmarried, look at which room would work best for you.
 Although a master bedroom can be slightly pricier, it offers more privacy as you don’t have to share the bathroom with other tenants.